syncfusion-content/windowsforms-docs/WindowsForms/Tools/Menus-Package.md

 layout: post
 title: Menus-Package
 description: menus package
-platform: common
+platform: WindowsForms
-control: Control Name undefined
+control: Tools
 documentation: ug
 ---

-## Menus Package
+# Menus Package

 The Menus Framework allows you to create Menus and toolbars using an easy-to-use MainFrameBarManager and ChildFrameBarManager components.
 The BarItems required on the menus and toolbars can be dragged-and-dropped at any appropriate position in the menus and toolbars.